Cybersecurity Jobs in 2026: Top Roles, Responsibilities, and Skills

 Skills and salary

-(Related reading: incident severity levels, incident response metrics & CSIRT: critical security incident response team.)
+(Related reading: incident severity levels, the ICS incident command system, & CSIRT: critical security incident response team.)

 Security architects are responsible for the overall strategy and design of the technology architecture, IT environment, and tooling decisions.
 They plan, own, and manage the strategy related to cloud infrastructure as well as on-premises data centers, evaluating the security and business implications of their technology decisions for various application and data workloads.